globusonline/provision/doc/quickstart.rst

   do, and introduces much of the terminology used in the documentation.
-* If you want to get your hands dirty, you can also skip directly to the :ref:`chap_instances` chapter (since you've already installed Globus Provision and set up Amazon EC2 in this guide, you can safely skip those chapters).
+* If you want to get your hands dirty, you can also skip directly to the :ref:`chap_instances` chapter (since you've already installed Globus Provision and set up Amazon EC2 in this guide, you can safely skip chapters :ref:`chap_install` and :ref:`chap_ec2`).
 That chapter will provide a more in-depth look at the simple topology file, and uses a more complex example, where you will deploy a topology with four hosts, including a Condor pool and a shared filesystem.
 You will also see how you can add and remove worker nodes from the Condor pool.